 “’You mean they can do just anything and not go to Hell?’
 To which she replies, ‘That’s correct.’
 And I ask, ‘Does that mean, if I’m stupid I don’t have to get whacked?’

 “Tess laughs again and says, ‘Don’t try it, Bucko.
 If there’s anything you’re not, it’s stupid.’”

 “’So if the stupid monkey is innocent does he go to heaven when he dies?’”

 “’The poor little furry ugly has no soul, so no, it all ends here for him.’”

 “’What about dogs and bugs’?

-“‘Well if God loves us, Maggie, how come some people have to beg?’
+“‘Well if God loves us, Tess, how come some people have to beg?’

 “Her blue eyes roll to the sky and she pleads, ‘Christ give me a vacation from

 this one.’
 (Yet in spite of protests and ever patient, she goes on to tell me,) ‘Tis God’s will.
 An’ in this case, His ‘will’ means it’s how He’s settled us in His all-encompassing mind, with no inclination to explain it to the likes of you an‘ me.

 For God is mystery an’ full of great secrets.’